gjorando/cpp-knnclus/README.md

-# C - EkNNclus Windev module
+# C - kNNclus Windev module

-EkNNclus procedure module for Windev.
+kNNclus procedure module for Windev.
 Written in C++.

 Further information is given in the documentation (use doxygen to generate it: `doxygen src/doxyconf`).